mattreya/matt_raio_bot_constraints/README.md

 -   `.gemini/commands/`: Contains the `.toml` files that define the custom Gemini CLI slash commands.
 -   `slash_commands.py`: Implements the Python functions for the slash commands, including `quiz_me`.
+-   `question_bank.py`: Contains the questions and answers for the quizzes.
+-   `gns3_topology.py`: Defines the GNS3 network topology for the labs.
+-   `GNS3_INSTRUCTIONS.md`: Provides instructions on how to use the generated GNS3 configuration files.
+-   `test_quiz.py`: Contains unit tests for the quiz functionality.
 -   `scraper.py`: A script that uses the `/ddg` command to scrape news from a website.
 -   `requirements.txt`: Lists the project's Python dependencies.
 -   `NIST_guildlines.md`: A document containing the NIST guidelines for bot development, which can be a source for quiz questions.